Search Results for

 Introduction

-User management is a feature that often appears in most of applications.
-It allows to create, edit or delete users in the given identity provider (IdP) such as Safewhere Identity Provider, Azure Active Directory (AAD), OneLogin.
-The way for creating users in IdP is the same but the user information in each application is different.
-To close this matter, the IdP sync component provides the mechanism to synchronize users from Casewhere to IdP for any change.
+User management is a feature that appears in most applications.
+It lets you create, edit, or delete users in a given identity provider (IdP) such as Safewhere Identity Provider, Azure Active Directory (AAD), or OneLogin.
+The way users are created in an IdP is the same, but the user information in each application is different.
+To address this, the IdP sync component provides a mechanism to synchronize users from Casewhere to the IdP whenever a change occurs.

 Features